Expert Guidance

-What would your advice be for someone in their forties or fifties who has been advised to have a full hip replacement?
+What would your advice be for someone in their 40s or 50s advised to have a full hip replacement?

 The technology associated with hip replacement has progressed in leaps and bounds and a well performed replacement can easily last over 30 years.
 If it is done right, it can be one of the most successful operations.
 However, there are other options available, depending on the severity of the disease and expectation of the patient.
 Gels and micro fragmented fat injections can often delay the need for surgery but ultimately, a hip replacement will usually give the best result.

-Although the risk are slim, what actually are they?
+Although the risks are slim, what actually are they?

 The risks of the operation are specific to the patient and are always discussed with them beforehand.
 However, the most common risks include dislocation, infection, fracture, muscle and nerve injury.